TheOpteProject/LGL/README.md

 ## Compling LGL C++ components

+    prompt$ setup.pl -i

-    `setup.pl -i` script which does a lot of suspect lifting).
+    This script which does a lot of suspect lifting.

 This will compile 2D and 3D versions of LGL and put the resulting binaries